enis26/dotfiles/README.md

-# dotfiles
+# My persoanl dotfiles
-All my Kubuntu dotfiles.
+note that i will upload all my dotfiles when its done so it may take some days.